ableneo/modules/README.md

 3._BREAKING CHANGE_: a commit that has the text BREAKING CHANGE: at the beginning of its optional body or footer section introduces a breaking API change (correlating with MAJOR in semantic versioning).
 A BREAKING CHANGE can be part of commits of any type.

 - Others: commit types other than fix: and feat: are allowed, for example @commitlint/config-conventional (based on the the Angular convention) recommends _chore:, docs:, style:, refactor:, perf:, test:_, and others.

+## Releasing new version

+Code that is merged to `master` will be automatically released by the `travis-ci` pipeline.
+New version will be determined by the commit names.

 # About Ableneo